maierav/sensation/intro.md

 # SENSATION AND PERCEPTION

-This web site is meant to provide a gentle introduction to the science of sensation and perception, with a few select scholarly references provided for deeper self-study.
+This web site is meant to provide an opinionated [^1], gentle introduction to the science of sensation and perception, with a few select scholarly references provided for deeper self-study.

+[^1]: Rather than presenting all views on various subjects with equal weight, we will mention dissenting views where applicable.
+The overarching didactic goal is to lay out a _coherent_ narrative rather than a taxonomy of viewpoints in order to minimize disjointed knowledge and confusion.

 % Perception
 :::{figure} images/Mach.png